-If you don’t floss already, i’m betting your dentist mentions it to you every time you see them.
+If you don’t floss already, your dentist probably mentions it on every visit.
 If you do, you probably either use traditional dental floss or a water flosser.

-Flossing removes plaque from the teeth and in between the gums, where a toothbrush (electric or manual) can’t.
-This plaque builds up over time and can result in some nasty unpleasantness.
+Flossing removes plaque from the teeth and in between the gums.
+No toothbrush can reach those spaces.
+This plaque builds up over time and can have some unpleasant results.

 Water flossers are the next generation in flossing.
-Sure, traditional floss is still very effective, but there are a number of reasons why water flossers are considered the new standard.
+Sure, traditional floss is still very effective.
+However, water flossers are considered the new standard.
+And for good reason!

-Think of a water flosser to floss as an electric toothbrush is to a manual one.
+A water flosser is to floss, as an electric toothbrush is to a manual toothbrush.
+That’s the way to think about it.

 We’ve put together a comprehensive guide to water flossers, and why you should be using one.